-Standing in the window of her office, Lieutenant Governor Judy Foote looks out on the grounds of Government House.
+Standing in the window of her office, Lt.-Gov. Judy Foote looks out on the grounds of Government House.

 She turns and offers a firm handshake and a warm greeting, “Hello, welcome.
 I’m Judy.”
 It’s a greeting that belies her position as the Queen’s representative in Newfoundland and Labrador.

-Things are changing since the first female lieutenant governor of Newfoundland and Labrador took up residence in Government House in May 2018.
-In this conversation with Gazette contributor Lisa Pendergast, the lieutenant governor took the time to reflect on some significant events that led her to this point and to talk about her plans for the future.
+Things are changing since the first female lieutenant-governor of Newfoundland and Labrador took up residence in Government House in May 2018.
+In our conversation, Her Honour took the time to reflect on some significant events that led her to this point and to talk about her plans for the future.

 LP: Can you tell me about your experience growing up in Grand Bank?